Metabolic cost as an organizing principle for cooperative learning: A minimal model

 where $t$ refers to time.
-Clearly, this assumption fails at the population level -- if populations of neurons had no effect on the brain state (and therefore its actions) there would be no point in them learning.
-Nevertheless since, for example, destroying a single neuron makes essentially no difference to a brain's functioning, we argue that Eq.~\eqref{e:disempower} is a reasonable assumption \emph{at the individual neuron level.}
+I.e. conditioning on the neuron's output makes no difference to the distribution on subsequent actions by the rest of the brain. \end{assm}

-The goal of any agent\footnote{Under these conditions, agents are \emph{contextual bandit players}, i.e. every neuron plays against a slot machine having odds over the rewards that depend only on the current situation \cite{langford:07}.} is to issue actions that maximize the time-averaged reward $\frac{1}{T} \sum_{t=1}^T \reward_t$.
-Define shorthand
+The future situations a neuron encounters are essentially unaffected by its output.
+This assumption fails at the population level -- populations of neurons necessarily affect the organism's actions.
+Nevertheless Eq.~\eqref{e:disempower} is a reasonable assumption at the individual neuron level since, for example, destroying a single neuron makes essentially no difference to brain function.